broadinstitute/longbow/docs/commands/inspect.md

                                contents are the configuration of a
                                LibraryModel as per LibraryModel.to_json().
                                [default: mas15]
   --seg-score                  Display alignment score for annotated segments.
                                [default: False]
+  --max-length INTEGER         Maximum length of a read to process.
+Reads
+                               beyond this length will not be annotated.
+If the input file has already been annotated, this parameter is ignored.  [default: 60000] --min-rq FLOAT               Minimum ccs-determined read quality for a read to be annotated.
+CCS read quality range is [-1,1].
+If the input file has already been annotated, this parameter is ignored.
+                               [default: -2.0]
   --help                       Show this message and exit.
 ```